 I currently write on an irregularly regular basis for Ludwig Van (Toronto), where I also serve as the Digital Content Editor.
-Since 2017 I’ve written for – and got over 20 million views at two Valnet online publications, TheRichest, and TheTalko, and was a blogger for the Huffington Post from 2010 until they canceled HP blogging in 2019.
+Since 2017 I’ve written for – and got over 20 million views at two Valnet online publications, TheRichest, and TheTalko, and was a blogger for the Huffington Post from 2010 until they cancelled HP blogging in 2019.
 Since then, I am occasionally able to persuade them to run an idea of mine.

 My writing on culture, arts, and entertainment – including posts from my personal blog, contributions to Huffington Post blog, and others – is sometimes cited in other publications, including Masters and Doctoral theses and other academic publications, books, and articles, including:

 Cited & appear in the bibliography of a Polish academic book: Potencjał zmiany.
 Rezultaty działania ruchu społecznego na przykładzie aktywizmu LGBT* w Polsce?/ Potential for Change.
 Social Movement Outcomes by Example of LGBT* Movement in Poland

 by: BEATA BIELSKA – November 2018 – Nicolaus Copernicus University

 Wassenberg Anya (2016), Orlando, the Stonewall Riots and the History of Attacks on Gay Nightclubs Illustrate the Intersectionality of Homophobia in America, https://www.inquisitr.com/3197176/orlando-stonewall-riots-attacks-gay-nightclubs-intersectionality-homophobia-america/